 Here you can set crontab files to automate certain commands.
 These commands will be executed in your virtual server environment at specific times.
 This can be useful for automating parts of maintenance of your website, set a periodic mailing and the like.

-The DNS records and name servers can be customised.
+The DNS records and Name Servers can be customised.
 The DNS (Domain Name System) makes it possible for a domain name to be converted to an IP address.
 In the 'Type' and 'Destination' columns you can also see the MX records are used to point to the mail servers.
-Under the 'Nameservers' tab the name servers which are listed show the specific name servers at the hoster where the DNS records are active.
+Under the 'Nameservers' tab the name servers which are listed show the specific name servers at the hosting provider where the DNS records are active.
 By default, Greenhost configures the DNS records and name servers when a new domain is being registered.

 A list of SSH keys for use by webmasters, designers or web developers to gain SFTP-access for management is shown.
 With the 'Add SSH key' button you can add a new SSH key to a specific hosting package.
 You can read more about Shell access via our manual about Secure Shell access (SSH).

 This menu item links you through to the file management manuals on our online helpdesk.
 There we recommend certain FTP clients which you can use to log into the file server to put your website files in place or manage your website files.
 Advanced users can also use an SSH connection to manage files on the file server.

-The ‘Contracts’ overview is divided into the following columns:
+The overview is divided into the following columns:

-- Label shows the respective domain or hosting package;
+- 'Product name' shows the respective domain or hosting package;